jakejgordon/Universal-Analytics-For-DotNet/README.md

 </configuration>
 ```

-Then, create an event tracker and factory; you can use your favorite injection framework for the tracker and factory.
-Singletons preferred.
+Then, create an event tracker and factory - note that you can use your favorite injection framework.
+Singletons are preferred.
 ```
 IEventTracker eventTracker = new EventTracker();
 // The factory pulls your tracking ID from the .config so you don't have to.